 This recipe for Orange Cream Scones with Currants is an adaptation of my English Scone recipe that is very similar, and yet I have been turning to this recipe more and more this past year.
 My daughters love the light orange flavor, and I do too!

-Almost everything is the same about the recipe except this one has orange zest, vanilla extract, and uses cream instead of milk.
+Almost everything is the same about this recipe and my English Scones recipe, except this one has orange zest and vanilla extract, and this one uses cream instead of milk.
 They both have black currants, in them–I love black currants.
 These scones pair wonderfully with Lemon Curd, Orange Marmalade, and Clotted Cream.

 I have also found that when you make these scones ahead of time and freeze them that they have the nicest rise when baked.
 Something every traditional English scone should have!
 Yay!